Helen L. Koch: Research work

 In the mid-1950s, Koch examined the effects of sibling order, and she defined several variables that had to be held constant in order to minimize error in this type of research.
-Later child development literature said that Koch's work "refined research in the area of sibship variables by a precision of at least one significant figure."
-Later, she focused on the differences between twins and non-twins, and between identical and fraternal twins.
+Child development literature would later note that Koch's work "refined research in the area of sibship variables by a precision of at least one significant figure."
+She also focused on the differences between twins and non-twins, and between identical and fraternal twins.
 In a large study of five- and six-year-old children, she found that identical twins were similar to fraternal twins and matched pairs of non-twin siblings in almost all of the measured variables.

 In 1966, Koch authored a book based on her work, Twins and Twin Relations.
 Geneticist Steven G. Vandenberg said that the book was "an unexpected boost for heredity", because previous researchers had been working under the untested assumption that fraternal and identical twins were interchangeable for the purposes of twin developmental studies.
 However, Vanderburg criticized Koch's work because she did not use blood typing to definitively determine whether her subjects were fraternal or identical twins.

 Koch later said that the nature versus nurture debates raised questions that were not usually feasible to answer.
 For example, even in the case of identical twins who were thought to share the same environment from fetal life, one twin may have had an unrecognized developmental advantage because of the position of the fetuses.
 In other cases, she said that some fraternal twins seem much more physically and emotionally similar than some identical twins.